 We denote $\cT(S) = \im T \subseteq \IG(2, n)$, and then define

 Observe that we can describe $\Tan S$ as well as the variety given by the union of all the (embedded) tangent planes to $S$:

 \begin{rem} Let $S$ be a surface embedded in $\IP^n$ by means of the very ample divisor $h$.
-As a consequence of Remark \ref{rem: geom descr}, we have that if $h$ is $2$-very ample then $T$ is injective, hence it is an embedding of $S$ in $\IG(2, n)$.
-In particular, we have $S \simeq \cT(S)$. \end{rem}
+As a consequence of Remark \ref{rem: geom descr}, we have that if $H$ is $2$-very ample then $T$ is injective. \end{rem}